INTRODUCTION

 door.
 They are followed by the new girl in seventh grade who

-triggers Sister Mary Annuncio’s jealousy, the party girl and her
+triggers Sister Mary Crux's jealousy, the party girl and her

 pedagogical mother across the tracks, and the co-star in the high

-and discovers his manhood with the bully’s moll.
-He hits pay dirt
+school play.
+He discovers his manhood with the bully’s moll.
+He

-with the gold-miner’s daughter and even with the girl who leaves
+hits pay dirt with the gold-miner’s daughter and even with the girl

 Hitchhiking around the world, he finds a fabulous Fräulein behind